 Eye protection – carotenoids also boost your eyesight.
 Sweet potatoes are packed with lutein, which is famous for protecting cells in the cornea of your eye from oxidative stress.
 In England in 1939, there was a big campaign by the wartime government to get citizens eating carrots (packed with carotenoids), so that they didn’t start falling into ditches and getting run over when the night-time blackout came into force.

 Scientists in one study questioned 4,519 people aged 60 to 80 about their dietary habits over a period of six years.
-People in the top 20% in the lutein consumption ranks had a 35 percent lower risk of developing age-related macular degeneration (AMD) than those ranked in the bottom fifth.
-AMD is the biggest cause of blindness in old people.
+People in the top 20% for lutein consumption had a 35 percent lower risk of developing age-related macular degeneration (AMD) than those ranked in the bottom fifth.

-As we discussed, I eat a 400 gram serving of sweet potatoes (roughly 14oz) serving every two days.
-But you can consume enough of the nutrients to benefit from just 80 grams, one moderate sized potato.
+I eat a 400 gram serving of sweet potatoes (roughly 14oz) serving every two days, but you’ll benefit from just 80 grams, one moderate sized potato.

 Conclusion